Bertoid1311/B7094/README.md

 (2) In the Control Panel window, click the checkboxes for 'Reader' and 'Printer' to bring up the corresponding windows.

-(3) In the 'IBM 711 Card Reader window', click the 'Open' button and navigate to ..\Files\Cards.
+(3) In the 'IBM 711 Card Reader' window, click the 'Open' button and navigate to ..\Files\Cards.
 On the 'Open file' dialog window, select either 'Any file (*.*)' or 'Column Binary card files (*.CBN)' in the drop-down box to the right of the 'File name:' field.
 Double-click, or click and 'Open', "9M21A.CBN".
 The cards will appear in the Card Reader window and the file name will appear in the Card Reader window's title bar.
 (The column-binary data is not human-readable, except for the sequence numbers in the final eight columns of each card.)

 (4) At the bottom right of the Console window, in the row of buttons labelled 'Switches:', click the button corresponding to Switch 6.
 The label of the button will change from 'off' to 'ON', and its color will change from grey to purple.